rathiromil13/Info_Viz_HW2/README.md

 Link: https://colab.research.google.com/drive/1v8EY74vQxPubjXHywpDUYo7a3FMj-GuB

-The similarity for the whole comparision is that we've both used world4_region file to get the distribution around 4 regions.
-The plot used for comparison across continents is similar except for nature of plot.
-We've both used interactive plots for comparing distribution across countries.
+The similarity in our visualizations is that we've both used world4_region file to get the distribution around four regions.
+For comparison across continents the plot kind we've used is similar except for the dynamic nature of the plot and for comparison across countries we've implemented interactive visualization but the concept behind the plot is completely different.
+Monica has used a different time range (1800-2000) and (2000-2040) and shown the change over time using two different graphs while I've used one static plot for the time range (1960 to Present).
+Monica has used 4 interactive plots for this task, while I've used one static and one interactive plot for the same.

-For visualization the distribution of income (GDP / capita) across continents, the major difference in our plot is that my plot is static while her's is interactive.
+For visualization the distribution of income (GDP / capita) across continents, the idea and intent behind our plot is similar but one major difference is that my plot is static while Monica's is interactive.
 It's really interesting to see this interactive plot where you can hover on the line and see the continent other than the legend which makes it visually appealing.
-Monica has used a different time range (1800-2000) and (2000-2040) and shown the change over time using two different graphs while I've used one static plot for the time range (1960 to Present).
-Monica's plot is very easy to interprete with well defined X-axis and Y-axis along with appropriate color scheme for the continents while it is little confusing to understand the Y-axis values.
-The obersvations Monica made for different time schemes are interpretable.
+Monica's plot is very easy to interpret with well-defined X-axis and Y-axis along with an appropriate colour scheme for the continents while it is a little confusing to understand the Y-axis values.
+The observations Monica made for different time schemes are interpretable.

-For visualization of distribution of income (GDP / capita) across countries, we've both used interactive plots but the way we've applied it is very different.
-It is interesting to see the line plot Monica has used for this task.
-One plot shows change in GDP per Capita over time for all countries wherease the other one shows the same for African countries.
-While it is easy to interprete the values of each axis but at the same time, it is difficult to comprehend the visualiztion over countries as there are so many countries, on hovering it shows the label of all countries where few countries seem to have same color possibly due to limited color pallet of the library.
-For this problem, I believe the plot I've used where all the countries are on a map and change over time can be seen through color scheme is more effective.
+For visualization of the distribution of income (GDP / capita) across countries, we've both used interactive plots but the idea behind it is very different.
+It is interesting to see that Monica has used line plot for this task.
+One plot shows change in GDP per Capita over time for all countries whereas the other one shows the same for African countries while my plot is plotting colour on world map across all countries showing the GDP value changing over time with change in colour.

+In Monica's task, while it is easy to interpret the values of X-axis but at the same time, it is difficult to comprehend the visualization over all the countries as there are too many of them so, on hovering it shows the label of all countries which is confusing because of large number of countries as well as few countries seem to have the same colour possibly due to limited colour pallet of the library.
+Thus, I believe with such high dimensions involved, it'll not work well but the plot I've created are more easy to comprehend.

 ## Solution 3: